Below are some Frequently-Asked-Questions for you and your Kippewa camper.

 We anticipate that campers and staff will wear masks when interacting with others outside of their pod, especially in the first two weeks of the session.

-In conjunction with our screening and testing protocols (see below), campers and staff will be in “pods” this summer in order to minimize the risk of transmission.
+In conjunction with our screening and testing protocols (see below), campers and staff will be in “pods” in order to minimize the risk of transmission.
 These pod groups will start small and expand over time as we become more confident that COVID-19 is not present in our camp community.
 The Kippewa experience has always consisted of a combination of intimate bunk group moments, age specific group experiences, and all-camp celebrations.
 With careful planning and moving traditions around the calendar to match the current pod situation we feel we can offer most of the experiences and traditions Kippewa campers are looking forward to this summer!

-Pre-Camp Shelter-in-Place and Screening
+Pre-Camp Protocols and Health Screening

 Our staff will be arriving at camp two weeks prior to camper arrival (or earlier) and will remain on-site as a part of our modified bubble environment.
 They will be following our testing protocols as described below during this time.

-*Please note that exact time frames may vary slightly depending on testing options, the following plan is based on testing available at this time.
+*Please note that exact time frames may vary depending on testing options, the following plan is based on testing available at this time.

 What If My Child Tests Positive For COVID-19 Just Before Camp Or At Camp?

-If a child tests positive from the at-home PCR Test, we will follow current CDC guidelines to determine the required quarantine period for your child, and if possible, work with your family to create a plan for late arrival.
+If a child tests positive from the at-home PCR test, we will follow current CDC guidelines to determine the required quarantine period for your child, and if possible, work with your family to create a plan for late arrival.

 Read more about current CDC guidelines here: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/isolation.html